schibuolamichela/CA4-chat-application/README.md

 To distinguish the users, each name has associated a color, and when a username is displayed, it is written with its associated color.

+The chat application from the client size communicate with the web server

 ##### Home Page
 The home page is a static page that comprehends an initial banner with a link to the chat and some images that represent the idea of the chat.
 Then there are written the main purposes and the characteristics of the chat.
 And in the bottom there are the 3 main steps to join and use the chat.